 Basis of Presentation: Office Depot, Inc., including consolidated subsidiaries ("Office Depot" or the "Company"), is a global supplier of office products and services.
 On November 5, 2013, the Company merged with OfficeMax Incorporated ("OfficeMax"); refer to Note 2 for additional discussion of this merger (the "Merger").
 OfficeMax's results are included in the Condensed Consolidated Statements of Operations and Cash Flows for the 2014 periods presented, affecting comparability of 2014 and 2013 amounts.
-The Company's common stock is traded on the New York Stock Exchange ("NYSE") under the ticker symbol ODP.
-The merged Company currently operates under the Office Depot ® and OfficeMax ® brands and utilizes other proprietary company and product brand names.
-As of June 28, 2014, the Company sold to customers throughout North America, Europe, and Asia/Pacific through three reportable segments (or "Divisions"): North American Retail Division, North American Business Solutions Division and International Division.
+The merged Company currently operates under the Office Depot ® and OfficeMax ® banners and utilizes proprietary company and product brand names.
+As of September 27, 2014, the Company sold to customers throughout North America, Europe, and Asia/Pacific through three reportable segments (or "Divisions"): North American Retail Division, North American Business Solutions Division and International Division.
 Refer to Note 12 for further Division information.